Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Conclusions

-\section{Acknowledgements}
+Our work suggests several open questions that might offer promising paths for future work, including (i) shift detection for online data, which would require us to account for and exploit the high degree of correlation between adjacent time steps \citep{howard2018uniform}; and, since we have mostly explored a standard image classification setting for our experiments, (ii) applying our framework to other machine learning domains such as natural language processing or graphs.

+\subsubsection{Acknowledgements}

 We thank the Center for Machine Learning and Health, a joint venture of Carnegie Mellon University, UPMC, and the University of Pittsburgh for supporting our collaboration with Abridge AI to develop robust models for machine learning in healthcare.
-We are also grateful to Salesforce Research for a faculty award supporting our research on robust deep learning under distribution shift.
+We are also grateful to Salesforce Research, Facebook AI Research, and Amazon AI for their support of our work on robust deep learning under distribution shift.

 [8]{

 }

 [5]{